Airtable-Labs/example-slack-bug-tracker/README.md

 Step-by-step instructions for setting up your Airtable base, Slack app, and to get the app up-and-running in your local development environment can be found in [`docs/LOCAL_SETUP.md`](docs/LOCAL_SETUP.md)

+## See also

+Additional notes and documentation can be found in [`docs/ADDITIONAL_INFO.md`](docs/ADDITIONAL_INFO.md) including a description of each of the Node packages needed to run this code.

 ## Contributing

 New issues and PRs are encouraged!